 - concurrently utilize the formal complaint process for investigating the Sexual Misconduct or Equal Opportunity, Nondiscrimination and Anti-Harassment Policy, and any available external civil or criminal processes.

-THE GEORGIA TECH CRIME VICTIM BILL OF RIGHTS
+THE STATE OF GEORGIA CRIME VICTIM BILL OF RIGHTS

-- Reasonable, accurate, and timely notice of any scheduled court proceedings or any changes to such proceedings.
+(1) The right to reasonable, accurate, and timely notice of any scheduled court proceedings or any changes to such proceedings;

-- Reasonable, accurate, and timely notice of the arrest, release, or escape of the accused.
+(2) The right to reasonable, accurate, and timely notice of the arrest, release, or escape of the accused;

-- Not to be excluded from any scheduled court proceedings involving the accused, except as otherwise provided by law.
+(3) The right not to be excluded from any scheduled court proceedings, except as provided in this chapter or as otherwise required by law;

-- Be heard at any scheduled court proceedings involving the release, plea, or sentencing of the accused.
+(4) The right to be heard at any scheduled court proceedings involving the release, plea, or sentencing of the accused;

-- File a written objection in any parole proceedings involving the accused.
+(5) The right to file a written objection in any parole proceedings involving the accused;

-- Confer with the prosecuting attorney in any criminal prosecution related to the victim.
+(6) The right to confer with the prosecuting attorney in any criminal prosecution related to the victim;

-- Be treated fairly and with dignity by all criminal justice agencies involved in the case.
+(9) The right to be treated fairly and with dignity by all criminal justice agencies involved in the case; and

 Report to a State or Federal Agency